 "It is also an opportunity to highlight the checks and balances you have in your systems to guard against problems, which will give insurers a proper idea of what they are getting into."

 Thanks to Mark Klimt, Partner, DWF.

 Text by Neal Morris.
 This is a Professional Feature edited by the RIBA Practice team.
-Send us your feedback and ideas
+Send us your feedback and ideas.

 RIBA Core Curriculum Topic: Business, clients and services.

 As part of the flexible RIBA CPD programme, Professional Features count as microlearning.
-See further information on the updated RIBA CPD Core Curriculum and on fulfilling your CPD requirements as an RIBA Chartered Member.
+See further information on the updated RIBA CPD Core Curriculum and on fulfilling your CPD requirements as a RIBA Chartered Member.